chokevin8/chokevin8.github.io/_posts/2023-04-15-stable-diffusion-part2.md

 <p>

 Now, converting the input image to the latent space isn't an easy task, as it requires compressing the images without losing its perceptual and semantic details.
-*Perceptual image compression* is just like what it sounds- it aims to preserve the visual quality of an image by prioritizing the information that is most noticeable to human perception while compressing and removing parts of the image that is less sensitive to human perception.
+<b><i>Perceptual image compression</b></i> is just like what it sounds- it aims to preserve the visual quality of an image by prioritizing the information that is most noticeable to human
+perception while compressing and removing parts of the image that is less sensitive to human perception.
 In most cases, high frequency components of the image, which tend to be rapid changes in the images like edges and fine patterns can be removed as human perception is more sensitive to changes in low frequency components of the image such as major shapes and structures.
 </p>
 <p>
-*Semantic image compression* is a bit different- it aims to preserve the high-level semantic information that is important for understanding the overall image content, such as the outlines and borders of key objects of the image.
+<b><i>Semantic image compression</b></i> is a bit different- it aims to preserve the high-level semantic information that is important for understanding
+the overall image content, such as the outlines and borders of key objects of the image.
 </p>